You have gifts to share with the world and my job is to help you get them out there.read more

 Check out this episode on The Marie Forleo PodcastListen Now

-As promised, here’s your bonus download to help you put this to use right now:
+Download your bonus so you can put these tips to use right now:

 If you’d like more MarieTVs related to the topic of saying no, check these out: